 Allison began to volunteer 2019 and joined REINS in 2021.
 She received a BA in Biological Sciences, minor in Sociology from USC.
 After going away for college and not able to ride, she was thrilled to find REINS when moving to Fallbrook.

 “REINS has become my family here in Southern California.
-I am blown away every day by the persistence, hope, compassion, creativity, humor and strength displayed by our staff and students.
-The sound of laughter overlaid with hoof falls never ceases to lodge a bubble of happiness in my chest.
+I am blown away every day by the persistence, compassion, humor and strength displayed by our staff and students.
 Magic truly happens over our bridge.
 Becoming an instructor feels like the most natural progression of years of work and love of therapy riding and horses and I am so excited to join this team.”

 Bonnie began consulting with REINS as our Physical Therapist in March of 2009.